-- i.
-Meeting the principles of Building for Life unless alternative principles would otherwise result in a higher quality of design.
-Development proposals that would achieve the 'Built for Life' quality mark will be particularly supported. - ii.
-The relevant guidance contained within the Tiverton Neighbourhood Plan Design Guidelines21. - iii.
-Avoiding development over two storeys unless it can be demonstrated that it will not have a detrimental impact on views, streetscape or character of an area.
-Development of three-storeys and above on or close to the boundary of sites adjacent to the settlement boundary abutting open countryside will not be supported. - iv.
+- to retain existing building lines, where development is set back from the pavement to create a sense of space and aid movement. - iv.
 The creation of variety through the use of a range of housing designs, provided that the predominant type of design reflects the character of the area. - v.
 To design layouts of safe and secure dwellings that meet the requirements of 'Secure by Design' and minimise the likelihood and fear of crime. - vi.
-Provide off-road parking for residents, visitors and service vehicles, in accordance with Mid Devon's adopted Parking Provision in New Development SPD (2013)22. - vii.
+Provide off-road parking for residents, visitors and service vehicles, in accordance with Mid Devon's adopted Parking Provision in New Development SPD (2013). - vii.
 The layout and design of parking provision does not adversely affect vehicular and pedestrian access and safety.

-Conformity Reference: NP Objective: 2, 4; MDDC Local Plan Review: S1; NPPF: 124, 125, 126, 127, 149
+Conformity Reference: NP Objective: 2, 4; MDDC Local Plan Review: S1, S9, S10, S14, DM1; NPPF: 124, 125, 126, 127, 149